SilverStar Mountain Resort

 SilverStar Ski Resort is located in British Columbia’s Northern Okanagan, near the town of Vernon, and a one hour drive from Kelowna.

-Among other cities, Kelowna International Airport (YLW) offers non-stop flights from Vancouver, Calgary, Toronto and Seattle (see full list).
+Among other cities, Kelowna International Airport (YLW) offers non-stop flights from Vancouver, Victoria, Calgary, Edmonton, Montreal, Toronto and Seattle (see full list).
 Shuttle service runs all day long from the airport to the mountain during ski season (see schedule).

 SilverStar is a 5 hour drive from Vancouver*, 6.5 hours from Calgary and 7 hours from Seattle.
 As you may encounter some winter driving conditions along the way, I encourage you to use the DriveBC website to help plan your route.

 *If you are driving in from Vancouver or Seattle and are considering where to make your stops when peckish, may I recommend The Blue Moose Cafe (Hope).
 We also always lunch at the Cactus Club in Kelowna (Banks Ave) since it is consistently good and has something for everyone.